DrHB/2nd-place-contrails/README.md

 # 2nd - Place Solution Team DIT

-This repository contains the source code for the 2nd place solution in the Kaggle `Google Research - Identify Contrails to Reduce Global Warming` developed by `DrHB`, `Iafoss` and `Theo Viel`.
+This repository contains the source code for the 2nd place solution in the Kaggle `Google Research - Identify Contrails to Reduce Global Warming` developed by `DrHB`, `Iafoss` and `Theo Viel` [here] (https://github.com/TheoViel/kaggle_contrails).
 For more technical write up read [here](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming/discussion/430491).
 To reproduce our results, please follow the instructions provided below.

 # Installation